microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 Since the merge resolution logic is specialized to each field kind, merge resolution logic becomes extensible: we can introduce new kind of fields with associated merge logic.
 This allows us to support new kinds of fields in the future, but more importantly it means that we can migrate from a less desirable set of merge semantics to a more desirable one.
-This dramatically reduces the negative impact of starting out is suboptimal the merge semantics.
+This dramatically reduces the negative impact of starting out with suboptimal the merge semantics in early SharedTree releases because we can implement better ones later on and offer them as new kinds of fields.

 ### Changeset Format